AccentureFed/18FRFQ-Response/deployment-details/README.md

 * logout/log back in
 * docker info --> now should have docker permissions as ec2-user

-# Usage
+# Jigsaw Install as Docker container

   Once you have a server configured with the Docker daemon, there are two simple steps:
     1. Pull Jigsaw image from DockerHub
-    2. Launch Docker container using Jigsaw image

-# DockerHub
   * from the server with Docker installed, create a new folder called AFS-Jigsaw run: "mkdir AFS-Jigsaw"
   * change to that directory run: "cd AFS-Jigsaw"
   * pull the Jigsaw Docker image from DockerHub run: "docker pull joshbaker/jigsaw-prod:latest"

+    2. Launch Docker container using Jigsaw image
   * to start the image as a container, run: "docker run -i -t -p 8080:8080 joshbaker/jigsaw-prod:latest"

 # Additional details
 This creates and starts a docker container and maps port 8080 of your host IP to port 8080 on your